-The high-powered Relyence reliability tool suite supports RBDs through our Relyence RBD module.
+The high-powered Relyence reliability tool suite supports RBD analysis.
 Relyence RBD combines a visually impressive, easy-to-use diagramming front end with a powerful behind-the-scenes calculation engine.
 The power of Relyence RBD lies not only in the ability to create complex diagrams with ease, but also in the ability to provide a comprehensive set of calculation options and metrics for reliability assessment.

 Using Relyence RBD

 You begin by constructing your block diagram using our intuitive RBD editor.
 Using our built-in smart layout abilities, your resulting diagrams are automatically drawn in a well-organized and efficient manner.
 Relyence RBD is designed to make sure you are spending your time where it matters most: in performing reliability analysis and achieving your reliability objectives, not struggling with inefficient diagramming utilities.
 You can add images to your block diagram for additional impact and visual clarity.

 The second step is to define the characteristics, or properties, of your system components.
 For example, some components may be in a redundant configuration.
 An example of redundancy is when two components are included in your system in a side-by-side configuration.
 They are both not required for the system to remain operational, but the second component is on hand to take over if the main component fails.
 Intuitively, you can see how a redundant design would improve your system reliability.